ASFaust/SLMfun/experiments/SystematicRNNExploration/readme.md

 * Not surprising to me is that residual connections are beneficial.
 They make the network less deep and thus easier to train.

+* Also not surprising is that the training loss is lower for bigger hidden states, way more so than with more layers.
+When having 512 hidden states, the training loss is about 1.5, while with 256 hidden states, the training loss is about 1.55.
+This is a clear indication that the network is able to learn more patterns with more hidden states.
+Maybe we need to try even bigger hidden states to get even better results.